8fold/site-joshbruce.com/content/public/experiences/the-self/content.md

 13. Whenever possible, praise in public; criticize in private.
 14. [The 7 habits of highly effective people](/examinations/the-7-habits-of-highly-effective-people/).
 15. Have fewer opinions about people and more about behavior; behaviors can change, but Sam is always Sam.
+16. If you’re no good to yourself, you won’t any good to others.

 ## My oath